yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ### Description
 This is a fork of the TLS 1.3 implementation, and includes client and server code.
-In addition to the actual protocol, several utilities are provided allowing to manage protection keys on the server side, and pinning tickets on the client side.
+In addition to the actual protocol, several utilities are provided allowing to manage pinning protection keys on the server side, and pinning tickets on the client side.

 ### Level of Maturity
 This is a prototype.

 ### Coverage
 The entire protocol is implemented.

+### Version Compatibility
+The implementation is compatible with draft-sheffer-tls-pinning-ticket-02.

 ### Licensing
 Mint itself and this fork are available under an MIT license.